Alejogb1/job-board/blog-data/lag-sas-function-time-series-data.md

 run;
 ```

-Okay so this is the basic stuff `original_data` is your input dataset the one you already have `temperature` is the variable you want to lag and `lagged_value_1` is what we called the newly generated variable where the past values will be stored Pretty self explanatory
+ so this is the basic stuff `original_data` is your input dataset the one you already have `temperature` is the variable you want to lag and `lagged_value_1` is what we called the newly generated variable where the past values will be stored Pretty self explanatory

 Now what if you want multiple lags?
 Like lags of 1 2 and 3?
 No problem SAS has you covered You can do it this way: